JSArrakis/kaleidoscope/README.md

 The Prism system is how Kaleidoscope actually uses the taxonomies to make decisions.
 Taxonomies describe media.
 Prisms decide what to do with those descriptions.

 The core of it is called **Facets**: every combination of Genre and Aesthetic tags forms a facet, and the system maintains a distance matrix between facets so it knows which ones transition naturally into which others.
 When the stream needs to move from one anchor to the next, it looks at the source facet, consults the distance matrix, and selects a destination that feels adjacent rather than random.
-These distances start at a mid way point when a new facet is created between all other facets, and the user can manually adjust this value afterward.
-The user will also have the option to do an adjustment during the stream from the main UI as an upvote and downvote system to help do minor adjustments to a facet distance.
+New facet relationships begin at a neutral midpoint and can then be refined by the user through the Facets management UI.

-**Spectrum** handles the selection logic for buffer media to theme it closely to it's adjacent anchor media, weighting candidates based on how close they are to the current thematic position of the stream.
+**Spectrum** handles the selection logic for buffer media, weighting candidates based on how close they are to the current thematic position of the stream.

 **Mosaic** handles music.
 It maps facets to musical genres, so the music, music videos, and scored content that appear in a buffer can match the tone of the content around them.
+The Mosaic editor is now part of the current UI, including facet selection, musical genre assignment, and in-modal search/filtering for genre selection.

 The [Prism documentation](docs/prisms/) is still being written, but the [Facets overview](docs/prisms/facets/index.md) covers some of these core concepts thoroughly.